Gaekwad

+Gaikwad

-Gaekwad (also spelt Gaikwar and Gaikwad; Gāyǎkǎvāḍǎ) is a surname native to the Indian state of Maharashtra.
-The surname is found among the Marathas, Kolis and in Scheduled castes.
-It is also a common surname among Bharadis, Dhor, and Mahar communities of Maharashtra.
+Gaikwad (also spelt Gaikwar and Gaikwad; Gāyǎkǎvāḍǎ) is a Marathi surname.
+The surname is found among the Maratha, Kunbi, Koli, Mali & Mahar castes.

 Etymology

 The Marathi historian D.S.
 Parasnis and his co-author, the British Raj High Court judge, C.A.
-Kincaid of colonial-era India, wrote in 1908 that the origin of the name Gaekwad is a combination of two Marathi words.
+Kincaid of colonial-era India, wrote in 1908 that the origin of the name Gaikwad is a combination of two Marathi words.
 In gai means cow and kavad means small door.
 Therefore, gaekwad (or gaikwad) denotes cow door.